tmilev/calculator/README.md

 3. Compile the calculator.

-3.1 Default build.
+3.1.
+Default build.

 - This build assumes you have openssl and mongoDB installed on your system.
-- However, if you don't have these installed, the build should auto-detect, turn off mongoDB and openSSL and not fail.
+- However, if you don't have these installed, the build should auto-detect this, turn off mongoDB and openSSL and not fail.
 If, contrary to promised, the build does fail, please file a bug.

 ```
 cd calculator